-The 2016 Annual Meeting of Stockholders of Capitala Finance Corp. (the "Company") will be held at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 on May 3, 2016 at 8:30 a.m., Eastern Time, for the following purposes:
+The 2017 Annual Meeting of Stockholders (the "Meeting") of Capitala Finance Corp. (the "Company") will be held at the Company's office located at 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209 on May 4, 2017 at 8:30 a.m., Eastern Time, for the following purposes:

-- 1. To elect two directors of the Company, who will each serve for a term of three years, or until his successor is duly elected and qualified; - 2.
-To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2016; - 3.
+- To elect one director of the Company, who will serve for a term of three years, or until his successor is duly elected and qualified; - 2.
+To ratify the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017; - 3.
 To approve a proposal to authorize the Company to sell shares of its common stock at a price or prices below the Company's then current net asset value per share in one or more offerings, in each case subject to the approval of its board of directors and compliance with the conditions set forth in the proxy statement pertaining thereto (including, without limitation, that the number of shares issued does not exceed 25% of the Company's then outstanding common stock immediately prior to each such offering); and - 4.
 To transact such other business as may properly come before the meeting.

-You have the right to receive notice of and to vote at the meeting if you were a stockholder of record at the close of business on February 26, 2016.
+You have the right to receive notice of and to vote at the Meeting if you were a stockholder of record at the close of business on March 2, 2017.
 If you are unable to attend, please sign the enclosed proxy card and return it promptly in the self-addressed envelope provided or through the Internet.
 Please refer to the voting instructions provided on your proxy card.
-In the event there are not sufficient votes for a quorum or to approve the proposals at the time of the annual meeting, the annual meeting may be adjourned in order to permit further solicitation of proxies by the Company.
+In the event there are not sufficient votes for a quorum or to approve the proposals at the time of the Meeting, the Meeting may be adjourned in order to permit further solicitation of proxies by the Company.